 The history of Guinness, one of the world’s most famous brands, reveals the noble heights and generosity of a great family and an innovative business.

-It began in Ireland in the late 1700s.
-The water in Ireland, indeed throughout Europe, was famously undrinkable, and the gin and whiskey that took its place was devastating civil society.
-It was a disease ridden, starvation plagued, alcoholic age, and Christians like Arthur Guinness—as well as monks and even evangelical churches—brewed beer that provided a healthier alternative to the poisonous waters and liquors of the times.
+It began in Ireland in the mid 1700s.
+The water in Ireland, indeed throughout Europe, was famously undrinkable, and the gin and whiskey that took its place devastated civil society.
+It was a disease ridden, starvation-plagued, alcoholic age, and Christians like Arthur Guinness—as well as monks and even evangelical churches—brewed beer that provided a healthier alternative to the poisonous waters and liquors of the times.
 This is where the Guinness tale began.
-Now, 246 years and 150 countries later, Guinness is a global brand, one of the most consumed beverages in the world.
-The tale that unfolds during those two and a half centuries has power to thrill audiences today: the generational drama, business adventure, industrial and social reforms, deep-felt faith, and the beer itself.
+Now, 250 years and over 150 countries later, Guinness is a global brand, one of the most consumed beverages in the world.
+The tale that unfolds during those two and a half centuries has power to thrill audiences today: the generational drama, business adventure, industrial and social reforms, deep-felt faith, and the noble beer itself.